Frequently Asked Questions

 Q: How do I find out more information about a club or organization on campus that I'm interested in joining?

 A: Be sure to check out the Campus Activities Fair during Orientation Week, where you can meet representatives from every student organization on campus.
 Didn't make it to the fair?
-Email the Student Activities office at email@example.com about groups so that we can assist you in getting connected.
+Email the Student Activities office at firstname.lastname@example.org about groups so that we can assist you in getting connected.
+You can also browse the list of clubs on our website; feel free to reach out to the contact listed to find out when you can attend the next meeting or event.

 Q: How do I find out about trips, speakers and other experiences offered through the Outing Club?